MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:div (a, r_, rcond_)

-   Equivalent to :expr:`mat / a` with the possibility to place the result in :var:`r`.
-It allows to specify the conditional number :var:`rcond` used by the solver to determine the effective rank of non-square systems.
+   Equivalent to :expr:`mat / a` with the possibility to place the result in :var:`r`, and to specify the conditional number :var:`rcond` used by the solver to determine the effective rank of non-square systems.
 Default: :expr:`rcond = -1`.

 .. function:: mat:inv (r_, rcond_)

    Equivalent to :expr:`mat.div(1, mat, r_, rcond_)`.

-.. function:: mat:mod (n, r_)
+.. function:: mat:mod (a, r_)

-   Equivalent to :expr:`mat.emod(1, mat, r_, rcond_)`.
+   Equivalent to :expr:`mat % a` with the possibility to place the result in :var:`r`.

 .. function:: mat:pow (n, r_)